huggingface/adversarialnlp/README.md

 # AdversarialNLP - WIP

-AdversarialNLP is a generic library for crafting and using Adversarial NLP examples built on AllenNLP and PyTorch.
+AdversarialNLP is a generic library for crafting and using Adversarial NLP examples.

 Work in Progress